Canker Sores: A Closer Look at These Mysterious Ulcers

 immune reactions

-The red border you notice around the sore is a signal of the inflammation happening, and this is what causing the burning sensation.
-That's why the primary goal of treatment is to manage this inflammation, which helps reduce pain and promotes faster healing.
+The red border around the sore is a sign of ongoing inflammation, which is responsible for the burning sensation you feel.
+This is why the main goal of treatment is to control the inflammation, as it helps reduce pain and speeds up the healing process.

 The Different Types of Canker Sores